Student Visa Insurance

 - StudentSecure connects you with the World Service Center, a team of customer service professionals trained to assist in many languages in the event of sickness, accident, or other types of medical emergencies

-The U.S. Department of State recommends that some nonimmigrant visa holders to provide proof of health insurance to establish an applicant’s eligibility.
+The U.S. Department of State recommends that some nonimmigrant visa holders provide proof of health insurance to establish an applicant’s eligibility.
 Visit the U.S. Department of State’s website to verify if this is recommended for your visa type.

 |Student Visas Insurance Benefits||Description|